metablaster/WindowsFirewallRuleset/docs/FAQ.md

 1. First open up Control Panel firewall and see if there is a message that says:\
 `For your security, some setting are controlled by Group Policy`

-   - If you do see this message, next step is to open up GPO firewall and quickly export your firewall rules and settings because once the problem is resolved importing them back will be easy and quick.
+    - If you see this message, next step is to open up GPO firewall and export your firewall rules and settings because once the problem is resolved importing them back will be easy and quick.
-   - Next step is to reset GPO firewall to defaults by using `Scripts\Reset-Firewall.ps1`, but don't do anything to firewall in Control Panel.
-   - When done reboot system and see if this message has gone and also whether profile options are back.
-   - If the message is still there, you can try to recall any security policies you did in GPO, it doesn't have to be related to firewall, ex. anti virus, network options or anything similar can be the cause for this message.
+    - When done refer to [For your security, some setting are controlled by Group Policy](#for-your-security-some-setting-are-controlled-by-group-policy) section below and then come back here.

-2. If you can't get rid of a message and profile options are not back even after reboot, next step is to verify the following location in GPO:\
+2. If you can't get rid of the message and profile options are not back even after reboot, next step is to verify the following location in GPO:\
 `Computer Configuration\Windows Settings\Security Settings\Network List Manager Policies`